fitnr/taft/readme.md

 ### Other options

 * `--default-layout`: The basename of the layout to use for pages with no layout given.
 By default, there is no default layout.
 * `--ext`: By default when using `--dest-dir`, files are saved as '.html'.
 This option specifies another extension.
+This will be overridden if the file has an `ext` key in its YAML front matter.
 * `--cwd`: When used in combination with `--dest-dir`, files will be saved relative to `--cwd`.
 For example, `--cwd=src/pages --dest-dir build` will save `src/pages/page.html` to `build/page.html`.

 Complete option list: